Canadian Soccer League: Corporate structure

 The current chairman is Vincent Ursini, appointed in March 2011, and the league administrator is Pino Jazbec with Stan Adamson as Director of Media.
 Previously the chairman also had the function of a commissioner with Michael Di Biase, Cary Kaplan, and Domenic Di Gironimo serving in that capacity.

 Sponsorship

 The Canadian Soccer League originally sold title sponsorship rights to Givova from 2010 to 2012.
 The Givova deal with the Canadian Soccer League expired after the 2012 season, and was renewed in 2016.

 As well as sponsorship for the league itself, the CSL had a number of official partners and suppliers.
 These partners include companies involved in food and beverage, sports-wear and equipment.

 Teams

 Thirty-nine teams have played in the Canadian Soccer League from its inception in 1998, up to and including the 2018 season.

-The following six clubs contested in the CSL during the 2022 season:
+The following four clubs contested in the CSL during the 2025 season:

 Champions

 This is a list of all Championship finals played so far.
 The final was called Rogers Cup from 1998 to 2009.
 Since 2010 it has been called the Givova Cup due to sponsorship change.